 Do you want MORE?

-The difference in the good entrepreneur and the great entrepreneur is the great entrepreneur didn’t let something hold them back.
+The difference between the good entrepreneur and the great entrepreneur is the great entrepreneur didn’t let something hold them back.
 Whenever conventional wisdom said you have done well, they realized they were just getting started, and they could accomplish more.
 They found ways to press on whenever things got tough.
-What I come to realize is the difference in myself and Richard Branson isn’t that they are inherently smarter than me… It’s that they didn’t take no for an answer.
+What I come to realize is the difference between myself and Richard Branson isn’t that they are inherently smarter than me… It’s that they didn’t take no for an answer.
 They didn’t settle for second best.
-They always wanted to progress, to innovate, to automate and to move forward.
+They always wanted to progress, to innovate, to automate, and to move forward.

 If you have achieved what you set out to achieve, did you set your sights too low?
 Are your targets based on the preconceived notion that the level of success that you are achieving is really all you need to achieve?
 Reanalyze your aspirations and targets and figure out for yourself, do you owe it to yourself to shoot for something more.